CAPC Continuing Education Mission, Policy, and Planning Activities

 CAPC plans and implements educational activities in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the providership of the Icahn School of Medicine at Mount Sinai, which is accredited by the ACCME to provide continuing medical education for physicians.

-Successful completion of some CME activities, which includes participation in the evaluation component, enables the participant to earn MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
+Successful completion of some CME activities, which includes participation in the evaluation component, enables the participant to earn MOC credits in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
 It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.

 CAPC plans and implements educational activities in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) which is accepted for credit by The American Academy of Physicians Assistants (AAPA) Physician Assistants should claim only the credit commensurate with the extent of their participation in the activity.